-We have all heard that “breast is best” and while many new mothers think that breastfeeding should be natural, the truth is it can be very, very hard to breastfeed.
-New mothers are often unprepared and discouraged with the challenges that come with breastfeeding their newborns.
-I know I was.
+We have all heard that “breast is best,” and while many new mothers think that breastfeeding should be natural, the truth is it can be very, very hard to breastfeed.
+New mothers are often unprepared and discouraged with the challenges that come with breastfeeding newborns.
+I know I was my first time around.
 After multiple rounds of mastitis, latching issues, nipple confusion and pumping mishaps at work, I got halfway through my goal of two years.
 What kept me motivated during that year was knowing the wonderful benefits we were both getting with nursing.
 This is the reason why I want to share these benefits with you.

 Breast milk is the perfect food for your baby and a powerful medicine as well.

 Its calorie content and composition changes with the baby’s needs, even across each feeding .
 It contains the ideal composition of nutrients, as well as antibodies like Immunoglobulin A to help fight off viruses and bacteria .
 Your milk is your baby’s best medicine.

 Did you know that breast milk consistency changes during a feeding?